 - Add multiple layers with information in customised colours.

-- Add point and line markers to provide additional information on the map
+- Add shape and line markers to provide additional information on the map

 - Upload one or more WMS, KML and ESRI shapefile information layers (We don't support ESRI ArcGIS on EHQ)